-Local boundary reviews occur every four years, according to legislated time frames, or in response to a referral from the Minister for Local Government.
-A review of divided councils is required to ensure each division contains a comparable share of electors.
-An outcome of a local boundary review may include the redivision of internal boundaries, realignment of external boundaries, an adjustment to the electoral arrangements or the number of divisions and Councillors representing an area.
+Local government reviews occur according to legislated time frames, or in response to a referral from the Minister for Local Government.
+The outcome of a review may include the adjustment of divisional (internal) or external boundaries, or changes to a council's electoral arrangements.
+For more information, see the Local Government Change Commission.

-Spatial representation of local government divisional boundaries and local government area boundaries are available for download from Queensland Spatial Catalogue - QSpatial.
+Spatial data relating to local government divisional and area boundaries are available to download from QSpatial.